 Witless woe was ne’er beguiled!

-‘What can it mean?’
-Blake begins a journey into the subconscious mind, the one that makes you dream all kinds of odd and unusual things.
+What can it mean?
+In ‘The Angel,’ Blake begins a journey into the subconscious mind, the one that makes readers dream all kinds of odd and unusual things.
 In this one, the dream is of an innocent queen, protected by a guardian angel.
-The inclusion of “what can it mean?” is interesting; it enforces the image of a subconscious idea that the narrator itself is unaware of.
-What does it mean to be visited in your sleep by an angel?
+The inclusion of “What can it mean?” is interesting; it enforces the image of a subconscious idea that the narrator itself is unaware of.
+What does it mean to be visited in one’s sleep by an angel?
 It’s a good question.

 And I wept both night and day,

 And he wiped my tears away;

 And I wept both day and night,

 And hid from him my heart’s delight.

 And like any good angel, the narrator’s guardian was there for him, day and night, night and day.
 Whenever there was any kind of weeping, the angel would be there.
 “Weeping,” of course, does not have to mean literally crying.
 As everyone reading this poem ‘The Angel’ can attest to, growing up is a long, difficult journey, filled with its fair share of struggle.
 And when experiencing hardship, what can compare to the simple joy of being held by another being, and told sincerely that we are going to be fine?